YosKha/RelayControllerScript/README.md

 the project was coded by a student as part of an assignment for the Purpan engineering school.
-Please understand that the code is adapted to their request and need, it is perfectible and must be adapted for your needs if you want to implement the electronic system described in the article.
+Please understand that the code is adapted to their request and need, it is perfectible and must be adapted for your needs if you want to implement the code of the electronic system described in the article.

 ---